 To address this limitation, we introduce global-level uncertainty supervision by introducing uncertainty into the scale parameter of the $softmax$ function.
 The scale dynamically adapts to sample difficulty, making the $softmax$ distribution sharper for easy samples and smoother for hard ones.
-Through this mechanism, uncertainty is explicitly learned at the global distribution level, resulting in a 3.45\% relative improvement in performance compared to the conventional xi-vector.
+Through this mechanism, uncertainty is explicitly learned at the global distribution level, resulting in a 3.45\% relative improvement.

 \item \textbf{Uncertainty Estimation Module.} To enhance the modeling capacity of uncertainty estimation, we incorporate a Transformer encoder \cite{vaswani2017attention} into the uncertainty estimation module.
 The self-attention mechanism significantly improves the network’s ability to model complex non-linear relationships and capture long-range temporal dependencies—capabilities that shallow linear layers inherently lack.
 Furthermore, to better encode short to long range temporal structures, we extend standard multi-head self-attention (MHA) to a \textit{multi-view self-attention} (MVA) \cite{wang2022multi} design.
-This extension enables richer and more robust variance estimation across both short- and long-range temporal dependencies, resulting in a 5.48\% relative improvement in performance compared to xi-vector. \end{itemize}
+This extension enables richer and more robust variance estimation across both short- and long-range temporal dependencies, resulting in a 5.48\% relative improvement. \end{itemize}